 - The book “Foundations of Geometric Algebra Computing” by Dr. Dietmar Hildenbrand contains a good introduction to geometric algebra with emphasis on Conformal Geometric Algebra (online).
 The book also has a nice collection of practical applications using various tools like Maple for symbolic GA computing, CLUCalc for numerical GA computations and visualizations, Gaigen for optimizing runtime performance of GA computations, Gaalop and the Gaalop Precompiler tools for high-performance GA computing, and illustrations of parallel hardware implementations of GA algorithms.

-More GA resources can be found in the GMac Online Resources page.
+More GA resources can be found in the GA Online Resources page.
 I’ve written my own GA introduction specific to the way I thought while creating GMac.
-You can download the pdf here.
 This guide is not intended to explain GA but rather to point out the basic mathematical constructions using which GMac is implemented as a software system.
 In other words, the focus is on the GA math-related software infrastructure of GMac, not on the GA math itself.

 GMac deals with Geometric Algebra mathematical constructions like frames, multivectors, and outermorphisms.
 To symbolically represent and manipulate these mathematical constructs in software, we need to use a significant amount of organized symbolic processing that can only be provided practically by a Computer Algebra System (CAS).
 If you read the GMac System Guide, you find that symbolic processing is a core component of GMac.
 Currently, the computer algebra system GMac depends on is Wolfram Mathematica.